 - 4 teaspoons fresh lemon juice more or less to taste

 - some nutmeg

-If using fresh spinach, remove the stems and chop the spinach very roughly if the leaves are large.
-Wash it and give it very wet to the pot, let wilt and cook for a few minutes until soft.
+- If using fresh spinach, remove the stems and chop the spinach very roughly.
+Wash it and place it in a large pot, let wilt and cook for a few minutes until soft.
 Let drain in a colander.

-Mix the drained spinach and the Béchamel sauce together.
+- Mix the drained spinach and the Béchamel sauce together.
 Add the lemon juice and the finely grated garlic cloves.
 Stir well and adjust the taste again with salt, pepper, nutmeg and lemon juice.
-Serve hot.
+Serve hot as suggested above.